-8.150 Parking and Access in the DMU, CB, HD, and WF Zoning Districts.
-These standards are intended to support a pedestrian-friendly street environment by minimizing the visual and safety impacts of driveways, provided parking, and garages; and to preserve on-street parking.
+8.145 Purpose.
+These standards are intended to support a pedestrian-friendly street environment by minimizing the visual and safety impacts of driveways, provided parking, and garages; and to preserve on-street parking and opportunities for front yard landscaping.
 See Article 12 for additional access standards.

-- (1) Driveway standards. - (a) Development sites abutting an alley: Vehicle access shall be via the alley rather than the public street. - (b) Development sites that do not abut an alley: Vehicle access shall meet i or ii, below. - i.
+- Parking and Access in Climate Friendly Area (CFA) Overlay Districts and the DMU, CB, HD, and WF Zoning Districts.
+These standards are intended to support a pedestrian-friendly street environment by minimizing the visual and safety impacts of driveways, provided parking, and garages; and to preserve on street parking.
+See Article 12 for additional access standards. - (1) Driveway standards. - (a) Development sites abutting an alley or on sites of one or more acres: Vehicle access shall must be from the back or side of the dwelling via the alley or shared public access easement approved by the City Engineer rather than the public street. - (b) Development sites that do not abut an alley or that are infill sites less than one acre in size or where a shared access easement is not feasible: Vehicle access shall meet i or ii, below. - i.
 Provide vehicle access from not more than one driveway to each public street abutting the development site. - ii.
 Provide vehicle access to properties within the development site from shared or paired driveways with a minimum spacing between driveways of 22 feet (see Figure 8.150-1).
 The distance between driveways is measured along the front property line.